 Objectives of Investment: FAQs

-The best time to invest money is in your 20s because it allows your money to grow for a long period.
-In other words, the most ideal time to start investing is sooner rather than later.
+The best time to invest money is in your 20s or early 30s because it allows your money to grow for a long period.
+In other words, the most ideal time to start investing is now, when you have less dependencies.